ansys/scade-ps/doc/source/user-guide/copy-properties/index.rst

 Rationale
 =========

-Some software projects may be composed of dozens of interconnected SCADE models.
+Some software projects are composed of dozens of interconnected SCADE models.
 Maintaining a consistent set of settings across all projects is important, to ensure homogeneous code generation parameters or modeling rules.
 However, performing this maintenance by hand can be cumbersome and error-prone.